taroserigano/crwn-clothing/README.md

-# Crwn-clothing is an e-commerce website built with React.
+# Crwn-clothing is an e-commerce website built with React-Redux.

 Live Demo -https://e-commerce-nine.vercel.app/